A short, honest privacy policy.

 Changes to this policy

-If the policy changes — for example, when a future version adds an opt-in cloud sync — the new version will appear at the same URL with an updated effective date.
-Material changes (anything that affects what data leaves your device) will also surface in-app the next time you open it.
+If the policy changes, the new version appears at the same URL with an updated effective date.
+Material changes — anything that affects what data leaves your device — also surface in-app via a one-time upgrade banner the next time you open it.
+The most recent such change was v1.2, which introduced the optional analytics toggle described above.

 Contact